zeromq/libzmq/tests/README.md

 All sources must contain the correct header.
 Please copy from test_system.cpp if you're not certain.

 Please use only ANSI C99 in test cases, no C++.
 This is to make the code more reusable.

+On many slower environments, like embedded systems, VMs or CI systems, test might fail because it takes time for sockets to settle after a connect.
+If you need to add a sleep, please be consistent with all the other tests and use: msleep (SETTLE_TIME);